analogdevicesinc/VSCode-Maxim/readme.md

 # Introduction
 This is a [Visual Studio Code](https://code.visualstudio.com/)-based development environment for [Maxim Integrated's](https://www.maximintegrated.com/en/products/microcontrollers.html) microcontrollers.
 It builds off of Microsoft's excellent C/C++ extension and leverages Maxim's toolchain into a full-featured IDE for building and debugging embedded code.

+Currently, **only Windows is supported**.
+Support for MacOS and Linux toolchains is planned.

 # Requirements
 **Before getting started, ensure that you have installed all of the dependencies below** :